 As of 10 October 2010, the islands of Bonaire, St Eustatius and Saba have become part of the Netherlands as the Caribbean part of the Netherlands.
 In consequence, the Dutch Electoral Act has from that date come to apply to all elections on these islands.
-The most recent elections to the Island Councils of Bonaire, St Eustatius and Saba were held on Wednesday, 18 March 2015.
-The next elections will be held on 20 March 2019.
+The most recent elections to the island councils were held on Wednesday, 20 March 2019.

 The Island Councils are the bodies of elected people's representatives of each of the public bodies of Bonaire, St Eustatius and Saba - and previously of each of the island territories of the Netherlands Antilles.
 The Island Council supervises the island's Executive Council, which is composed of a lieutenant governor and several members.
 The Island Council may be compared to the municipal council.
 Like the municipal council, the Island Council is elected directly for a period of four years.

 The number of members of the Island Council differs per island.
 There is is always an odd number, however.